SleepyPxnda/DHBW-Rapla-Delivery/README.md

 # DHBW-Rapla-Delivery

 Java Spring application to convert the rapla calendar of the DHBW into an usable .ics file.
-This code only works for one specific course "TINF19D".
+At this time, the parsing only works for the course "TINF19D".